ashishtele/ashishtele.github.io/_posts/2019-07-11-Death_Valley_quake.md

 Crazy experience!!!

-We had another surprise on July 5th (2019) as well 🙂
+We had another surprise on July 5th (2019) as well! 🙂